 I’m interested in the relationship between linguistics and social justice.
 I think there is great scope for the study of language and a public better understanding of language to have an impact on a number of social justice issues.
+I am currently involved in the following projects exploring linguistics and social justice.
+See also below for a selected number of readings and resources on this topic broadly construed.

 Beyond diversity: anti-racist pedagogy in British History departments by Meleisa Ono-George